mashrur29/mashrur29.github.io/_pages/about.md

 Recent News
 ======
+- Mar 2025: Our PATRIKA paper was awarded the Best Paper Honorable Mention Award at CHI 2025.
 - Jan 2025: Our PATRIKA paper was accepted to CHI 2025.
 - June 2024: I am excited to start my summer internship as a Data Science for Common Good (DS4CG) Fellow with Media Cloud.
 - May 2024: I completed my MSc in Computer Science from UMass Amherst.